syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 documentation: ug
 ---

-# Tile layer features in maps
+# Tile layer features in Maps

 The tile layer renders the tiles returned from web map tile services such as Bing Maps, OpenStreetMaps, Google Maps, TomTom, etc.

-## Setting URL Template
+## Setting URL template

-The [`layers`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps/layers.html) in [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) contains collection of `MapTileLayer`.
-The URL of the providers must be set in the `urlTemplate` property of the `MapTileLayer`.
+The `MapTileLayer` needs to be added in the [layers](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps/layers.html) collection in [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html).
+The URL of the providers must be set in the `MapTileLayer.urlTemplate` property.

 The `urlTemplate` property accepts the URL in WMTS format i.e. {z} — zoom level, {x} and {y} — tile coordinates.
 This URL might vary slightly depends on the providers.
 The formats can be,
     https://example_provider/{z}/{x}/{y}.png,
     https://example_provider/z={z}/x={x}/y={y}.png,
-    https://example_provider/z={z}/x={x}/y={y}.png?key=subscription_key, etc. We will replace the {z}, {x}, {y} internally based on the current center point and the zoom level.
+    https://example_provider/z={z}/x={x}/y={y}.png?key=subscription_key, etc. We will replace the {z}, {x}, {y} internally based on the current focal latitude and longitude and the zoom level.

-Some of the providers may need subscription key to access them.
+Some of the providers may need subscription key.
 Please include them in the `urlTemplate` itself as mentioned in the above example.
 Please note that the format may vary between each map providers.
 You can check the exact URL format needed for the providers on their official websites.

 {% tabs %}
 {% highlight Dart %}